 *AV®, BV®, AV Preeminent® and BV Distinguished® are registered certification marks of Reed Elsevier Properties Inc., used under in accordance with the Martindale-Hubbell certification procedures, standards and policies.

-Served as trial counsel for a national telecommunications company in a case concerning Fifth Amendment rights following the forced relocation of telecommunications facilities in connection with road improvement projects by a large municipality.
+Tried Fifth Amendment case for national telecommunications company following the forced relocation of telecommunications facilities by a large municipality.

 Insights View All